-Learning German is not so bad as you will know the language of one of the most powerful countries in the world and many job-related opportunities will open up for you if you plan to stay in Germany after your studies.
+Learning German is not a bad way of spending your time; you will know the language of one of the most powerful countries in the world, and many job-related opportunities will open up for you if you plan to stay in Germany after graduation.

 In the meantime, relax.
-If you want to have an international student experience, universities in Germany are still very accessible thanks to the English-taught Bachelors they offer and the various, available scholarships.
-Now that language is out of the way, you can focus on searching for those that fit your study interests!
+If you want to have an international study experience, universities in Germany are still very accessible thanks to the English-taught Bachelors they offer and the various available scholarships.